Communication and Cooperation for Aggression, Fear, Frustration, and Manners

 - People with dogs who are about to take group classes.
 Many dog training classes are overwhelming, especially when the family doesn't know much about force-free training before the class begins.
 This will also give you an idea of what to look for in a local dog trainer.

 - People in group classes.
 If you are already in a class, the fundamental information in this seminar will help you reduce stress and get more out of the lessons with your trainer.

 - Professional dog trainers.
 Grisha's training is based on empowerment and solving problems by meeting the dog's needs.
 As a professional, it can be very helpful to get more tools to work on these common issues.
 This is especially useful if correction collars are in your dog training toolbox, but it is even useful for for force free trainers who want to expand their techniques and get more explanations.
 2 CPDT CEUS, IAABC CEUs available upon request.

 - Shelter Staff & Volunteers.
 These practical tips can be used with dogs at your organization.

 - Veterinary Staff.
 Get some insights into modern dog training so that you can make better referrals.

 Grisha Stewart, MA, CPDT-KA is an author, international speaker, and dog trainer who specializes in dog reactivity.
 She developed the Behavior Adjustment Training (BAT) technique and is the author of 3 books and a dozen DVDS.
-Her newest book, BAT 2.0: New Practical Techniques for Fear, Frustration, and Aggression in Dogs will be published by Dogwise in February 2016 (preorders available).
+Her newest book is BAT 2.0: New Practical Techniques for Fear, Frustration, and Aggression in Dogs.

-Grisha runs Empowered Animals, LLC and her online school, the Animal Building Blocks Academy, from Alaska.
-She and her family live near Anchorage, where dogs Peanut and Bean, along with Dharma the cat inspire her to always learn more.
+Grisha runs Empowered Animals, LLC and her online school, the Animal Building Blocks Academy, from Oregon.
+She and her family live near the coast, where dogs Bean and Zuki inspire her to always learn more.